TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-network-firewall.md

               "visibility": "check_firewall == Yes",
             "controlType": "textbox",
-            "displayLabel": " What is the name of resource group or virtual network?", "watermarkText": "Name of the resource group or virtual network ", "required": false
+            "displayLabel": " What is the name of resource group or virtual network?", "watermarkText": "Name of the resource group or virtual network", "required": false
         },
         {
           "id": "has_worked",
             "order": 10,
             "controlType": "dropdown",